Bonyoze/gmod-scripts/Mini-Profile Concommand/README.md

-# Mini-Profile Concommand `Chromium branch is required`
+# Mini-Profile Concommand
+## `Chromium branch is required`
-Adds a console command that shows the mini-profile of a steam account `Chromium branch is required`
+Adds a console command that shows the mini-profile of a steam account

 ```lua
 show_mini_profile <steam id>